EU leaders seek to inject energy into slow vaccine rollout

-BRUSSELS (AP) — European Union leaders are gathering Thursday to try to inject new energy into the bloc’s lagging coronavirus vaccination efforts as concern mounts that new variants might spread faster than authorities can adapt.
+BRUSSELS (AP) — European Union leaders on Thursday sought to inject new energy and a fresh sense of unity into the bloc’s lagging coronavirus vaccination efforts, as concern mounts that new variants might spread faster than authorities can adapt.

-The leaders will meet via videoconference from 1400 GMT (9 a.m.
-EST).
-They’ll debate ways to ease production bottlenecks and speed up the rollout of vaccines, as well as the severity of restrictions that should remain in place to halt the spread of the virus, which has killed more than 515,000 people across the bloc's 27 nations.
+The leaders opened talks via videoconference and debated ways to ease production bottlenecks and speed up the rollout of vaccines, as well as the severity of restrictions that should remain in place to halt the spread of the virus, which has killed more than 531,000 people across the bloc's 27 nations.

+Divisions among member states, including Germany, Austria and the Czech Republic, on tight border restrictions to stave off transmission has again raised the specter of traffic delays and long tailbacks in a bloc of 450 million that prides itself on being a seamless market.

 “The epidemiological situation remains serious, and the new variants pose additional challenges.
 We must therefore uphold tight restrictions while stepping up efforts to accelerate the provision of vaccines,” the leaders will say, according to a draft summit statement seen by The Associated Press.